 Generate pseudo-code or documentation automatically.

-Of course, all of these applications require, as do the ones we have previously presented, a useful representation of code in a way that can be used by machine learning algorithms.
-This comes as no surprise by now if you have been following our series.
-The methods chosen for this particular application are Abstract Syntax Trees, and an adaptation of word2vec for code aptly named code2vec.
+Of course, all these applications require, as do the ones we have previously presented, a useful representation of code in a way that it is always referred to as "machine learning" algorithms.
+This comes as no surprise if you have been following our previous series.
+The methods chosen for this particular application are Abstract Syntax Trees, and an adaptation of word2vec for code, aptly named code2vec.

-With representation out of the way, let us dive into the actual methods.
+With representation out of the way, let’s dive into the actual methods.
 The main idea behind bug finding via n-gram analysis is to decompose every function into n-grams that represent their elements, such as API calls, variable names, etc. Then, compare them to one another for similarity.
-If we find rare (i.e. with low occurrence frequency) n-grams which are highly similar to common (high frequency) code, then the rare ones are probably buggy and worthy of further analysis.
-Take for example the following snippets from Apache Pig:
+If we find rare (with low-occurrence frequency) n-grams that are highly similar to common (high-occurrence frequency) code, then the rare ones are probably buggy and worthy of further analysis.
+Take for example the following snippets from Apache Pig.

 The above snippet is buggy due to the lack of toString.
 In fact, it is exactly the same as the other snippet, only without toString.
 Bugram suggested it as a possible bug because it was so similar to a commonly occurring snippet.
 The bug was reported to the Pig team and confirmed.
 In the test proposed by the paper, Bugram was able to find 42 confirmed bugs plus 17 false positives across 16 well-known open source Java projects such as Pig.

-This approach, while simple and effective, is not without drawbacks, namely, that the weapon cannot be focused toward security-related bugs or any specific kind of bug.
-The same authors later proposed an approach based on deep learning rather than n-grams, but again with the same aim: predicting sofware defects in general.
+This approach, while simple and effective, is not without drawbacks, namely, that the weapon cannot be focused on security-related bugs or any specific kind of bug.
+The same authors later proposed an approach based on deep learning rather than n-grams, but again with the same aim of predicting sofware defects in general.

 Another possible application of n-gram analysis that might indirectly contribute to writing more secure code follows the idea that "cleaner code leads to secure code".
 If a person’s writing style can be learned by n-gram analysis, the same can be true of a particular coder’s style, or even a whole software project.
-Take for example our very own Asserts closure checker engine: not only do we stick to the Python guidelines when naming variables and methods, separating words by underscores, but we also have a particular way of naming functions:
+Take for example our very own Asserts closure checker engine.
+Not only do we stick to the Python guidelines when naming variables and methods, and separating words by underscores, we also have a particular way of naming functions.

 fluidasserts.proto.http.can_brute_force fluidasserts.proto.http.has_dirlisting fluidasserts.proto.smb.is_anonymous_enabled fluidasserts.cloud.aws.iam.has_not_support_role

-See a tendency here?
-So could Naturalize, a project that aims to "learn natural coding conventions" and thus improve naming suggestions.
-The aim is, essentially, to infer a good name for a function given its code.
+Do you see a tendency here?
+So did Naturalize, a project that tries to "learn natural coding conventions" in order to improve naming suggestions.
+The goal is to infer a good name for a function given its code.
 That is to say, if I know what it does, I should be able to know what its name is, assuming that the names are not entirely random or humorously unmaintainable.

-Behind the scenes, Naturalize uses natural language processing techniques such as n-gram analysis as discussed above to suggest more, well natural, names to identifiers, which is the one place where developers can get creative, perhaps affecting the overall readability or fitting into project conventions.
-The package can be integrated in the development pipeline such as a pre-commit hook or during developing as an Eclipse plugin:
+Behind the scenes Naturalize uses natural language processing techniques, such as n-gram analysis to suggest more natural-sounding names to identifiers.
+This is the one place where developers can get creative, perhaps affecting the overall readability or fitting into project conventions.
+The package can be integrated in the development pipeline such as a pre-commit hook or during developing as an Eclipse plugin.

 As can be seen here each is not considered to be a very descriptive or convention-conforming name, so testClass is suggested as a better alternative.

-Natural Language Processing has thus moved beyond the "natural language" line and increasingly into the "machine learning" or "artificial intelligence" for a wider scope of purposes, such as static code analysis, bug finding, and potentially, vulnerability finding.
+Natural Language Processing has moved beyond the "natural language" line and is moving increasingly into the "machine learning" or "artificial intelligence" arena.
+Natural Language Processing will soon have a wider scope of purposes, such as static code analysis, bug finding, and potentially, vulnerability detection.
 In the future, we are more likely to encounter more applications of NLP in the least expected places.

 with an itch for CS